 The current version of Firefox (as of May, 2022) offers an option to make cookies stored on your computer only available for reading by the same web site that gave you the cookie.
 This effectively makes it impossible to track your surfing habits by using cross-site cookies.
 Other web browsers may offer comparable functionality.
 This, in practice, helps to make your surfing less likely to be commercially exploited, and gives a better protection of your privacy.

 - This web site contains no personal data of EU citizens, except data already in the public domain, or my own personal data.
 As web master of this site, I am therefore neither a data controller nor a data processor as defined by GDPR.

-- No database is connected to this site, and all data on this site is contained in static pages and available online at all times.
+- No database is connected to this site, and all content of this site is contained in static pages and available online at all times.
 There are no "secret" or "member-only" areas on this site that might hide personal data, and no lists of members or visitors.

 - GDPR gives each EU resident the right to request what personal data a controller or processor is holding about said EU resident.

 - If you are an EU resident and wish to know whether this site contains your personal data, use the Google Search facility on the home page of this site to search for your personal data.
 If this search facility does not return anything relevant, it means that this site does not contain any of your personal data.
 Be aware, however, that Google (or whatever you use for web searches) can, and usually will, log your searches to identify commercially exploitable patterns.